Executive Director, Center for Health Information and Analysis

 Deputy Executive Director of Data Operations and Chief Data Officer

-Mike previously held leadership positions at Blue Cross Blue Shield of Rhode Island and Washington Mutual, where he led data management, business intelligence, and application development organizations.
+Mike has held leadership positions at Blue Cross Blue Shield of Rhode Island and Washington Mutual, where he led data management, business intelligence, and application development organizations.
 With expertise leading large teams, delivering complex technology programs, and spearheading data warehousing initiatives, Mike applies his technical knowledge to build information systems that disseminate CHIA’s wealth of health care data via secure, reliable, and accessible platforms.

 Chief Financial Officer